mattcroat/joy-of-code/posts/typescript-fundamentals/typescript-fundamentals.md

 // evolve into Raichu." 🚫
 pikachu.evolve()
 ```

+You need the `// @ts-nocheck` directive to prevent typescript from complaining that `Property '...' does not exist on type 'PropertyDescriptor'`

 We barely touched upon **decorators** because it would get lengthy and it's enough you just know about them.